 Because of these combined advantages, the only scenario in which one should choose a BMC-85 is in the event that they are not approved for a surety bond.
 Otherwise, a BMC-84 surety bond remains the most prudent option available, and the one that makes the most sense – both financially, and in protecting yourself against possible claims.

 Lance Surety’s Program

 We at Lance Surety have developed an exceptionally aggressive bond program which has allowed us to instantly approve over 99% of applicants for a BMC-84 freight broker bond – and with excellent rates.
-And because our approvals are based on credit, the application process is decidedly non-intrusive.
+You can now apply for a Freight Broker Bond without a Social Security Number!

 - 99% of applicants instantly approved

 - Based on credit

 - No need for business or financial information

 Get a Free Freight Broker Bond Quote Now

 If you have decided that a freight broker bond is right for you, head over to our online application page and get a free BMC-84 bond quote today!